 FOOD POVERTY ACTION PLAN

-In December 2016, the GLA made funding available to support five London boroughs to develop a Food Poverty Action Plan, with the London Borough of Merton being successful in their application.
-Following this, the council's Public Health and Policy, Strategy and Partnerships teams contracted Sustainable Merton to help lead on developing the plan.
+In December 2016, the GLA made funding available to support five London boroughs to develop a Food Poverty* Action Plan, with the London Borough of Merton being successful in their application.
+Following this, the council's Public Health and Policy, Strategy and Partnerships teams contracted Sustainable Merton to help lead the development of the plan.

 Aim of the Plan